 Today, NAMI is an association of hundreds of local affiliates, state organizations and volunteers who work tirelessly to promote awareness and provide support and education that was not previously available to those in need.

 NAMI’s agenda is to educate, advocate, listen and lead.
-NAMI has shaped and continues to shape the national public policy for people struggling with mental illnesses and their families, and works toward the provision of volunteer leaders who possess the necessary tools, resources and skills necessary to protect and enhance mental health.
+NAMI has shaped and continues to shape the national public policy for people struggling with mental illnesses and their families, and works toward the provision of volunteer leaders who possess the necessary tools, resources and skills necessary to protect and enhance mental well-being.

 Advocacy efforts initiated by NAMI have helped achieve several milestones which include securing wider funding for research, an increase in the accessibility to treatments and services, and attainment of mental health parity to ensure equal status of mental health to that of physical well being in most insurance plans.